collective/collective.recaptcha/README.rst

 collective.recaptcha
 ====================

-This package provides an integration of the Recaptcha service into Zope.
+This package provides an integration of the reCAPTCHA service into Zope.
-Recaptcha is a third-party CAPTCHA service provided by Carnegie Mellon University.
-One of its most interesting features is that the act of users answering CAPTCHAs contributes to efforts to digitize books.
+ReCAPTCHA is a third-party CAPTCHA service provided by Google.

 The API is based on collective.captcha and is provided via a "@@captcha" browser view, so these two packages can be swapped for each other relatively